 We travelled by car to France under the Eurotunnel.
 Our first stop was an overnight stay in Troyes and then Lyon before getting a flight to Rome.
 We hired a car and drove to the Marche region of Italy for a villa break with a big group of friends and their children.

 After a four-night stay in Italy, we flew back to Lyon and continued our road trip, exploring a few different places in Provence.
 We stayed in three different hotels in Jucas, Castillon du Gare and Uzes and did day trips to Avignon, Roussillon and Pont du Gare to name a few.
 Rather ambitiously we headed to Morzine in the Alps at the end of the break where we saw family and watched one of the final stages of the Tour de France.
 Our journey home took us via Beaune staying there for one night.
 As we were travelling in Europe we didn’t need any injections beforehand just her passport which we got very soon after registering the birth.
+Read my post for tips on applying for a child passport.

 At six weeks old when we left, our youngest was still at the sleepy stage.
 She slept a lot in the car and ensured we got her up and out of the car seat every few hours (which we had to do to feed her anyway).